ioannatselka/SuperRes-MODIS-Sen2/README.md

 ![image](https://github.com/user-attachments/assets/d2e33262-a516-45a9-8d8d-ae33f9b00134)

-- **Dataset**: The FLOGA dataset pairing MODIS and Sentinel-2 imagery, preprocessed and aligned
+- **Dataset**: The FLOGA dataset pairing MODIS and Sentinel-2 imagery, preprocessed and aligned.
+You can access the dataset [here](https://github.com/Orion-AI-Lab/FLOGA).
 - **Super-Resolution Scales**:
   - `x2`: Upsampling from 500m → 240m
   - `x4`: Upsampling from 500m → 120m